Biodun/Udacity-Data-Engineering-Nanodegree-Projects/Projects/Data_modeling_with_Postgres/README.md

 }
 ```

-## ETL Pipeline
+## Data warehouse architecture and ETL Pipeline

-Our ETL pipeline consists of the following steps:
+We use a [Star schema](https://en.wikipedia.org/wiki/Star_schema) architecture with one fact table and four dimension tables, and our ETL pipeline consists of the following steps:
-1. Use the `create_tables.py` script to create the _`sparkifydb`_ database which comprises of the following tables:
+1. Use the `create_tables.py` script to create the _`sparkifydb`_ database which comprises of the following tables arranged in a :

     -  Fact table:
         - `songplays`